 Alexei Popyrin wins Singapore Open, secures maiden ATP Tour title

 Popyrin claimed his second win against a seeded player this week.
 In the semi-finals, he stunned third seed Marin Cilic 7-6(5), 7-6(2).
 Popyrin stood out in crunch moments throughout the week and won all five tie-break sets he contested.

+After the match, Popyrin expressed his elation.
 "It feels unbelievable.
 A lot of sacrifice, a lot of dedication and a lot of hard work went into this from myself, my team and my whole entire family," he said.
 "I have done it for everybody who was involved.
 I am just so proud that I could actually get it done."

+In the doubles event, Sander Gille and Joran Vliegen won the title by beating Matthew Ebden and John-Patrick 6-2, 6-3 in the final.
+The Belgians extended their unbeaten record in ATP Tour finals on Sunday.
 Although the duo entered this season with a 1-2 record this season, they went on to win all four of their matches at the Singapore Open in straight sets.